Frugal Kitchen Tips for Busy Moms

 Frozen vegetables on hand make for fast easy side dishes.

 Instant potatoes can be a quick side that is easy to customize for your flavor preferences

 Rotisserie chicken is budget-friendly, saves time, and can be very versatile in sandwiches, full meals, and on salads.

 Chicken, beef, and vegetable stocks are inexpensive and save time in many recipes instead of making homemade items.

 Stock up on sales and shop from your freezer

 Stocking up ahead of time is one of the best ways to save money in your kitchen and grocery budget.
 Even if you don’t need an item that week when you see things that are at a low price, stock up for future meals.
-Meat sales, or using something like Zaycon Foods to get deals on meats are great ideas to save money on long-term meal planning.
+Meat sales or purchasing 1/2 cow to get deals on meats are great ideas to save money on long-term meal planning.

 Plan for using leftovers